Say Hello to South Korea

 Traditional CultureThere is so much to see and do in Seoul!
 For traditional Korean sites, you can't go passed the Gyeongbokgung Palace - first built in the 14th Century, this breathtaking complex is a Joseon Dynasty jewel set amongst skyscrapers and mountains.
 Within walking distance is the Jongmyo Shrine and Bukchon Hanok Village - a village of traditional Korean homes which are still occupied to this day.
 A very popular way to explore these sites is while wearing a Hanbok (traditional Korean clothing) rented in the surrounding neighbourhood often for as little as 15,000KRW (~$20NZD).

 Relax: Looking for a cheap and uniquely-Korean way to spend a day (or night)?
 Visit a jjimjilbang - a 24-hour spa with baths, hair salons, cinemas, relaxation rooms, and even sleeping quarters.
-We loved the Siloam Spa in the heart of Seoul, where for 17,000KRW (~$22NZD), you can access all the features and stay overnight.
+At the Siloam Spa in the heart of Seoul, where for 17,000KRW (~$22NZD), you can access all the features and stay overnight.
 While the baths and showers are gender-segregated, getting naked in front of strangers can be a daunting prospect.
 Our advice is that you've got nothing that everyone else hasn't seen before, so just go with the flow - there are plenty of signs if you're not sure what to do or where to go.

 Fun Indoors: Korea can be hot and rainy, so why not get your kicks inside?
 From the indoor themepark, Lotte World, and indoor waterpark, Water Kingdom, in Songpa-Gu, the Cat Cafe in Insadong, clubbing in Gangnam, or karaoke anywhere and anytime, there's so much to do!